Couva: Sport

 The National Aquatic Centre and National Cycle Track were opened in 2015 in the vicinity of the Ato Boldon Stadium.
 The Aquatic Centre includes a 50-metre swimming pool (to provide facilities for the hosting of and training for international competitions), a 50-metre warm-up pool, a 25-metre diving pool, and total permanent seating capacity of 700 seats.
 The National Cycle Track includes a 250 x 7 m wood cycling track with embankment of 42 degrees to the International Cycle Union (UCI) standard Category 1, and 2,500 seats in the cycling track configuration.

-Young Trinidadian and West Indies players Nicholas Pooran and Dinesh Ramdin were also born here.

 The Couva public swimming pool is located in Railway Station Road.